elivz/vz_address.ee_addon/README.markdown

 VZ Address
 ==========

-An address fieldtype for Expression Engine 2.
-Also works as a Matrix cell-type or a Low Variable.
+A simple address fieldtype for Expression Engine.
+Also supports Grid, Matrix, and Low Variables.

 Template Tags
 -------------